Efficient Compactions Between Storage Tiers with PrismDB: Implementation

-Each client \texttt{get} updates the \clock value distribution in the mapper.
+\texttt{Put(k,v)} writes the key $k$ with value $v$ to NVM.
+The worker thread checks if the partition's B-tree index has that key.
+If the key is not present, it selects the slab file based on the object size, and inserts the object to a free slot location within the slab.
+Then it inserts the key and its disk location in the partition's B-tree index.
+If the key is present, the worker thread checks if the new object size still fits within the original slab size range.
+If it does, it performs an in-place update to the same disk location.
+Otherwise, it deletes the object from the current slab and performs a fresh insert to the new slab.
+Then it updates the object's B-tree index entry with new disk location.
+Lastly, the worker thread updates the key popularity in the tracker.

+\texttt{Get(k)} returns the the most recent version of the key if found.
+The worker thread checks if the key is in the B-tree index.
+It the key is present, it reads the object from the slab file on NVM.
+Otherwise, it checks the index and filter blocks of the SST files and reads the object from flash.
+Lastly, the worker thread updates the key popularity in the tracker.

+\texttt{Scan(k,n)} fetches the next $n$ objects with keys equal to or greater than $k$.
+The worker thread runs a two-level iterator, one on NVM objects and the other on flash objects.
+In every iteration, it compares the key values of objects pointed by the two iterators and selects the smaller object, and then moves the corresponding iterator pointer forward.
+For range queries that span multiple partitions, \name locks and scans one partition at a time.

+\texttt{Delete(k)} first looks up the key.
+If the key exists in NVM, it is deleted from the B-tree index and its slab slot is reclaimed.
+If the key is present on flash, the worker thread performs a fresh insert to NVM with a special delete tombstone entry.
+Eventually, both the NVM tombstone and the flash object will be deleted when compaction merges them.

+\paragrapha{Tracker and mapper.} The tracker is built on the concurrent hash map implementation from Intel's TBB library~\cite{tbb}.
+The hash-map index is the object key and each index stores a 1~byte value - two bits for clock and one bit for object location (NVM or flash).
+When a database client calls \texttt{Get} or \texttt{Put}, the worker thread inserts the key into the tracker.
+An insert operation can also invoke an eviction.
+Keys are initially inserted into the tracker with a value of 0 (min popularity), and keys accessed afterwards have their value set to 3 (max popularity).
+During eviction, clock values get decremented as per the \clock algorithm, and keys with clock values of 0 are evicted.

+The \clock value is stored as an atomic variable.
+Thus, looking up a \clock value does not need to be serialized with eviction.
 The mapper is implemented as an array of four atomic integers; each keeps track of the number of keys with a particular \clock value.
-While running pinned compactions, the placer calls \texttt{lookup} to check if the key is present in tracker.
-If so, it queries the mapper to determine whether to pin the key to the current level.